Zojoji is a beautiful temple in the heart of Tokyo

 Spring cherry blossoms around the Daibonsho bell.

 By the way, Sangedatsu is one of the few original structures at Zojoji.
 It is huge and painted red.
 Passing through it is supposed to rid you of greed, hatred, and foolishness.
-I might have to walk through it a few more times, yet!
+I might have to walk through it more times to get some effect though.

-There is another gate, named Great Gate (or “Daimon”) in Japanese.
-It is about five hundred meters away from the entrance.
+Another gate named Daimon (Great Gate) in Japanese is about five hundred meters from the entrance.
 Even though this one is a concrete reconstruction, it is popular for photos.
 Why?
-Because Tokyo Tower is visible in the background here too!
-It is a little special as further down the road is Daiichi-Keihin.
-Daiichi-Keihin is a road that follows the approximate route of the historical “Tokaido.”
-That was the main highway between Kyoto and Edo.
+Because Tokyo Tower is visible in the background here, too!

 jizo statues and cherry blossoms